danilocangucu/hsk-bikeapp/README.md

 ### Golang unit tests

-To run the tests located in the ``test`` directory of the root directory in verbose mode, use the following command:
+To run the tests located in the ``tests`` directory of the root directory in verbose mode, use the following command:

 ```
-go test -v ./test
+go test -v ./tests
 ```

 ``handle_indexget_test.go``